Menu

 Private Student Loans

-Private student loans require credit checks, so if you have low credit or no credit, you might need to get the help of a cosigner.
+Private student loans involve credit checks, so if you have low credit or no credit, you might need to get the help of a cosigner.
 Keep in mind that a cosigner is responsible for your loan, too.
 So, if you fail to repay your loan, your credit score will plummet — and so will your cosigner’s.

 Private Student Loans vs. Federal Loans